Why some women turn to tantric massage

 A contemporary renaissance

-An ancient memory awakens under the skins, in the hands, in the breaths.
+This ancient memory awakens under the skin, in the hands, in the breaths.

 They no longer dance in the temples of Aphrodite, but in treatment rooms, salons, retreats and circles.